C.3 General Academic Petitions

 III.
 Degree Requirement-related Exceptions

 These requests are generated in the student’s major department or school.
-When the petition is completed, the school’s petition contact person will submit the petition to the Academic Review Department to be heard by the CAPP petitions panel.
+When the petition is completed, the school’s petition contact person will submit the petition to Academic Review and Retention to be heard by the CAPP petitions panel.
 Below are the most common degree requirement-related petitions with the guidelines.

 Extension of Time for Removal of an Incomplete (IN)